Actively Recruiting

 You may qualify if you...

-- Histologically or cytologically confirmed localized prostatic adenocarcinoma (excluding primarily neuroendocrine/small cell types).
+- Histologically or cytologically confirmed localized prostatic adenocarcinoma

-- At least 18 years old.
+- At least 18 years of age

-- ECOG performance status of 0 or 1.
+- ECOG performance status of 0 or 1

-- Agree to follow lifestyle considerations during the study.
+- Agreement to follow lifestyle considerations during the study

 You will not qualify if you...

-- Stroke or transient ischemic attack within the last 5 years.
+- Stroke or transient ischemic attack within the last 5 years

-- Type 1 diabetes or insulin-requiring diabetes.
+- Type 1 diabetes or insulin-requiring diabetes mellitus

-- Use of other investigational agents.
+- Use of other investigational agents

 AI-Screening